 What is the flower that is sold the most in the Netherlands?

-The most sold flower in the Netherlands is the tulip, which has been popular since the 16th century, when tulip bulbs first arrived in the country.
+The flower most sold in the Netherlands is the tulip, which has been popular since the 16th century, when tulip bulbs first arrived in the country.